How to Use Essential Oils: The Only Guide You’ll Ever Need

 How to Use Essential Oils for Burns and Sunburns

 If you’ve obtained a minor sunburn or burn and you don’t want to go to the store for medication, then you can always try out essential oils such as lavender or frankincense.
-In fact, these essential oils help burns heal faster, they reduce the appearance of scars, and they assist in pain management.
+In fact, these essential oils help burns heal faster, reduce the appearance of scars, and are also considered essential oils for pain.
 Experts advise purchasing 100% pure oils, which should be applied to the burns with a carrier oil such as sweet almond or coconut.
 Other excellent essential oils for burns include helichrysum and peppermint.

 How to Use Essential Oils for Hair